PrincetonUniversity/removing_tedium/03_aliases_and_shell_functions/README.md

 /home/aturing/myproj
 ```

 The `cl` function cd's into a specified directory and runs the `ll` alias.
-The `..` alias above allows us to type 2 keys instead of 5 to go up a level.
+The `..` alias above allows us to type 2 keys to go up a level and list the directory contents.

 ## To see your shell functions